 The Tallest Tree in the World

 California is home to several record-busting trees, including the tallest tree in the world: Hyperion, a 380-foot-tall coast redwood (Sequoia sempervirens) located somewhere in Redwood National Park (the exact location is a secret, due to concerns over vandalism).
 Centurion, a eucalyptus tree (Eucalyptus regnans) in Tasmania, is next in line at 331 feet.Continue to 5 of 6 below.

 It's not the tallest or the largest in terms of overall volume, but the tree with the widest girth in the world is the Arbol del Tule, a Montezuma cypress (Taxodium mucronatum) located in Oaxaca, Mexico.
 Measured at the standard breast height (about 4 feet, 3 inches above ground), the massive Arbol del Tule is an astounding 38 feet in diameter.
 A few of California's redwood and sequoia trees come close, but none can match Arbol del Tule.

 A Very Sacred Tree

-Trees have been important religious symbols since the dawn of time -- consider the mythical Tree of Life, the biblical Tree of Knowledge and Yggdrasil from Norse mythology.
-In Buddhism, it was beneath a spreading fig tree (aptly named Ficus religiosa) that the Buddha achieved supreme enlightenment or Bodhi.
-A living tree in India, planted in 288 B.C., is called the Bodhi tree because it is believed to have been propagated from the Buddha's original fig tree; the Bodhi tree and the nearby...
-Mahabodhi Temple are now important Buddhist pilgrimage sites.
+According to the tenets of Buddhism, it was beneath a spreading fig tree (aptly named Ficus religiosa) that the Buddha achieved supreme enlightenment or Bodhi.
+A living tree in India, planted in 288 B.C., is called the Bodhi tree because it is believed to have been propagated from the Buddha's original fig tree.
+The Bodhi tree and the nearby Mahabodhi Temple are now important Buddhist pilgrimage sites.